 If you’re thinking of buying a car in Ireland, it’s important to remember that there are a number of expenses that you will encounter on top of the cost of buying the car.
-One of the fixed costs involved in owning a car is motor tax, often referred to as Vehicle Registration Tax, this a fee that’s applied to vehicles for the use of public roads.
+One of the fixed costs involved in owning a car is motor tax, often referred to as Vehicle Registration Tax.
+This a fee that’s applied to vehicles for the use of public roads.

-By law, you must display a current motor tax disc which confirms that you have paid the tax.
+By law, you must display a current motor tax disc that confirms that you have paid the tax.
 You cannot drive on the roads and motorways without it.
 This tax is applied by the government and collected by the local authorities.

 So, when did motor tax rates change in Ireland?
 Since July 2008, there have been two separate tax systems for vehicles in Ireland.
 The motor tax for private cars is calculated by taking into account one of the following factors, depending on the car’s year of registration:

 - Owners of private vehicles registered before July 2008 and private vehicles for the transport of goods, such as vans, are required to pay the road tax according to the engine capacity.
 For example, the owner of a vehicle registered before June 30, 2008 that doesn’t exceed 1,000 cc will be required to pay €199, but if it has an engine that exceeds 3,001 cc, then the owner will need to pay €1,809.
 You can check using your car’s registration here.